wazuh/wazuh-documentation/source/ossec_puppet.rst

  - ``$ossec_scanpaths`` (default: ``[]``): Agents can be Linux or Windows for this reason don't have ``ossec_scanpaths`` by default.
  - ``$manage_client_keys``: (default: ``true``): Manage client keys option.
  - ``ar_repeated_offenders``: (default: empty) A comma separated list of increasing timeouts in minutes for repeat offenders.
 There can be a maximum of 5 entries.

 ossec_scanpaths configuration
 """""""""""""""""""""""""""""

-Leaving this unconfigured will result on OSSEC using the module defaults.
+Leaving this unconfigured will result in OSSEC using the module defaults.
 By default, it will monitor /etc, /usr/bin, /usr/sbin, /bin and /sbin on Ossec Server, with real time monitoring disabled and report_changes enabled.

 To overwrite the defaults or add in new paths to scan, you can use hiera to overwrite the defaults.